Toni Golem

-Toni Golem ([tôni ɡǒlem, tôː-]; born 14 January 1982) is a Croatian retired professional footballer who played as centre or right back on defence.
-He currently is manager of club Solin.
+Toni Golem ([tôni ɡǒlem, tôː-]; born 14 January 1982) is a Croatian professional football manager and former player who played as a defender.
+He currently serves as an assistant manager of I liga club Śląsk Wrocław.

 Managerial career

 After retiring in 2012, Golem began his coaching career at his former club, Hrvatski Dragovoljac.
 He signed a contract until June 2014.
 He worked in the staff until just before the summer 2017.
 He then joined the staff of manager Željko Kopić in Slaven Belupo, functioning as an assistant coach.

 On 13 November 2018, Željko Kopić was appointed as the new manager of Hajduk Split, where Golem followed with him, remaining as his assistant.
-In the end of November 2017, Golem finished his UEFA Pro Licence.
+In the end of November 2017, Golem finished his UEFA Pro Licence course.
 Golem left Hajduk in the summer 2018.

 On 3 January 2019, Golem became the manager of Balmazújvárosi FC in the Nemzeti Bajnokság II and in July that year he took over at Lučko.

-During his spell as assistant coach in Hajduk Toni was in charge of the first team as Head coach when the manager was sacked.
-He led the Hajduk Split team in three games.